tarkanbatar/todo-demo/README.md

       ```

 - The `npm run` command will list all of the scripts available to run for this project.
+- Default port : 8080, so you can access the project from your browser with this address -> localhost:8080

 ## Testing